gregcotten/pylut/README.md

 ## Usage

+The idea is that the modifications to a LUT object are non-volatile, meaning that every modification method returns a new LUT object rather than changing the existing object.
 All sorts of great things can happen!

 	from pylut import *
 	lut = LUT.FromLustre3DLFile("/path/to/file.3dl")